mybatis/mybatis-dynamic-sql/README.md

 by MyBatis.
 The library will also generate statements and parameter objects that are compatible with Spring JDBC templates.

-The library works by implementing an SQL like DSL that creates an object (an "SQL provider") containing a full SQL statement and any parameters required for that statement.
-The SQL provider object can be used directly by MyBatis as a parameter to a mapper method.
+The library works by implementing an SQL-like DSL that creates an object containing a full SQL statement and any parameters required for that statement.
+The SQL statement object can be used directly by MyBatis as a parameter to a mapper method.

 The library will generate these types of SQL statements: